 Please note that this post may contain affiliate links and any sales made through such links will reward me a small commission – at no extra cost for you.

-Planning to spend two days in New Orleans?
-Read on to find out everything you need to know about a short, sweet trip to this wild city!
+Planning to spend only two days in New Orleans?
+Read on to find out everything you need to know about a short, sweet trip to this wild party city!

 Two Days in New Orleans: Where to Eat and Drink

-Hands down some of the best stuffed oysters that I have eaten EVER.
+Hands down some of the best stuffed oysters that I have ever eaten.
 Forget two days in New Orleans, this is a must even if you only have one day in New Orleans!

 Lafitte’s Blacksmith Shop Bar

 This recommendation came from one of my Insta-buddies, @allygrammin!
-The oldest bar in the US to date, Lafitte’s is a must on any two days in New Orleans itinerary!
-I opted for the NOLA classic “hurricane” and
+The oldest bar in the US to date, Lafitte’s is a must on any New Orleans itinerary!
+I opted for the NOLA classic “hurricane” and was definitely feeling it after only a few sips.

 Cafe du Monde